-- learning about archiso package
+- learn about archiso package

 - read all the information about archiso you can find

-- use archiso to build an iso yourself
+- use archiso to build an ISO yourself

-- analyse permissions, user and group names
+- analyze permissions, user and group names

-- no local repository on your pc but online
+- no local repository but instead online

 Read this article before watching the video.